 While this is great for your family, it's poor practice in general for cybersecurity.
 Why?
 Well, manufacturers tend to use similar passwords for the same routers since they mass-produce them.
 So, that nifty router you bought at Best Buy probably has a very similar password to all the others on the shelf.
 If a hacker was in your neighborhood and saw your generic WiFi network name, he or she could figure out your password.
 Then your entire home is vulnerable, including your work data!

 Luckily, there are steps you can take at home to protect your network.
 These are done through your router's admin console.
-If you search "netgear router login info," or whichever router you have, on Google you'll find the right link and username & password to access the router's settings.
-A side note: once you log-in, it's probably a good idea to change these admin credentials to something else.
+If you search "netgear router login info," or whichever router you have, on Google you'll find the right link and username and password to access the router's settings.
+A side note: once you log in, it's probably a good idea to change these admin credentials to something else.

 The first thing you want to check is your network's security setting.
 For your WiFi network, make sure that WPA2 (or WPA3) is used.
 This is the current standard for networks and is the most secure.
 After switching your network to the proper security standard, move onto its name, or SSID.